coffeegremlin/coffeegremlin/README.md

 ### Hi there!
 How ya doing?

 - My name is Nathan, and my pronouns are he/him.
-- Currently based in Los Angeles.
+- Currently based on the west coast.

 - My background in medical welding and prototype project management with cryogenic pressure vessels gives me solid troubleshooting fundamentals and an aptitude for managing expansive projects with unexpected issues.
 - My education at General Assembly has taught me a variety of tools, languages, stacks, and frameworks to create professional applications.